microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability.md

 **(Bonus) Step 3 - Compare failover time to General purpose**

 In Activity 1, you forced a failover in your General purpose database using the notebook **basic-ha.ipynb**.
-It took about one minute.
+If you recall, it took about one minute for the General purpose database.
 Now that you've switched to Business critical, will the failover be faster?

 For this step, you'll use the same notebook from Activity 1, which is under `azuresqlworkshop\05-Availability\basic-ha\basic-ha.ipynb`.
 Navigate to that file in ADS to complete this step, and then return here.